 Economic outlook, analysis and forecasts

 Economic growth is projected to strengthen gradually.
-Strong wage growth and falling unemployment will fuel private consumption growth.
-Exports, however, will be held back by weak economic growth in some of Estonia’s main trading partners and by losses in cost competitiveness due to high wage growth.
+Strong wage growth will fuel private consumption and investment will recover somewhat.
+Export growth will pick up only slowly, however, hampered by weak economic growth in some of Estonia’s main trading partners.